 An unbalanced scorecard, in contrast, will have too many metrics.
 They won’t be focused on outcomes, but rather on outputs.
 Too many of them will fall into one category, like financial.
 Other core values, like integrity or environmental stewardship, may be neglected.

-This is an example of a performance scorecard tied to an organization’s core values.
+This is an example of a balanced performance scorecard tied to an organization’s core values.
 As the matrix illustrates, each core value has at least one performance measure.